cmndo/web-video-converter/README.md

 Mac Setup Next Steps
 1. Not here yet. - Here's sort of a way to start http://www.hongkiat.com/blog/customize-mac-right-click-menu/

+Here's sort of an idea using Automator - http://undefinedvalue.com/2013/03/01/os-x-automator-service-reformatting-json-text

 So as you can tell, I have some work to do before this is easy for other people to implement.
 If there's some other tool that will simply execute what I want, that'd be better.
 But this works great for me on my Windows 10 machine.